grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

 <p>Biron feels a sudden stab of cold in his hand, like the life being sucked out of him!
-So fearsome is the shock, you drop the blade on the ground.</p>
+So fearsome is the shock, he drops the blade on the ground.</p>

 <dl>
 <dt>Ba'Raknul</dt>